Human Anatomy Lesson 21

 - Infraspinatus: runs from medial 2/3 of the infraspinous fossa to the greater tubercle of the humerus.
 Innervated by C5 and C6 fibers of the suprascapular nerve.
 Laterally rotates the arm at the shoulder joint.

 - Teres minor: runs from posterior surface of scapula near its lateral border to the greater tubercle on the posterior surface of the humerus.
 Innervated by C5 and C6 fibers of the axillary nerve.
 Along with infraspinatus, it laterally rotates the arm at the shoulder joint.
 The supraspinatus, infraspinatus, and teres minor muscles together, along with subscapularis (a muscle on the anterior surface of the scapula), are known as the rotator cuff.
-These muscles are also called S.I.T.S. muscles (after the first letter of each muscle).
+These muscles are also called the S.I.T.S. muscles (after the first letter of each muscle).

 - Teres major: runs from posterior surface of the inferior angle of the scapula to the intertubercular sulcus on the anterior surface of the humerus.
 Innervated by the inferior (lower) subscapular nerve.
 Medially rotates and extends the arm at the shoulder joint.
 Note that teres minor, but NOT teres major, is a rotator cuff muscle.